 Recent Google updates have placed greater importance on mobile-friendliness as one of the factors that helps your site rank well in search.
 Updates including Pigeon, the local search update that we wrote about here and the infamous ‘Mobilegeddon’ have been designed to reward sites that are mobile-friendly.
 And, in the 2015 Moz Ranking Factors survey 88% of search experts predict mobile friendliness will have an increased impact on search results in the next 12 months.
 Telling us Google and our industry are taking the rise of smartphone usage very seriously indeed.

 So, how does this effect what you do?
-That depends on four things: your audience, their behavior, your website and how you choose to format the information you provide.
+That depends on four things: your audience, their behaviour, your website and how you choose to format the information you provide.
 And that is exactly what this blog post is all about.

 Have a Mobile Friendly Website!